Answer Engine Optimization (AEO): The Complete Guide for 2025

 }]

-}HowTo Schema - For procedural content with steps.
+}HowTo Schema for procedural content with steps.

-Article Schema - Basic but important for content attribution.
+Article Schema for basic content attribution.

-Organization Schema - Helps with knowledge panel eligibility.
+Organization Schema for knowledge panel eligibility.

 Voice queries have distinct characteristics: